Recruitment Strategies From the Recruitment Marketing Experts

 If you’re looking to grow your organization in 2020 decade, your best bet is to follow these 7 recruitment strategies from the recruitment marketing experts!

 Online job searching remains the number one way that candidates learn about job openings at companies.
 Twice as many Americans search for jobs online as they did in 2005.
 Nearly 3 out of 4 of these job seekers start their search on Google.
+But Google is not the search engine of choice for everyone.
 The growth of online job search is nothing short of spectacular.

 Attracting top talent can be a numbers game.
 Check out these 7 digital recruitment strategies that will help grow your organization this year.

 As the number one search engine in the world, you can be assured that job seekers use Google for career research.
 To market your company’s career opportunities, you’ll need a solid SEO strategy.